shams-nahid/My-Daily-AWS-Study/public/Other Services/03 ECS.md

       - `ECS_AVAILABLE_LOGGING_DRIVER`
       - `ECS_ENABLE_TASK_IAM_ROLE`
 - If the associated ec2 instances are in stopped state and we terminate ecs, it will not be de-registered automatically
+- When ecs client is stopped, the instance remain active with agent connection status false

 ### ECS Components